 Use the Java Console to administer a cluster or simulated cluster by adding or reconfiguring a cluster panel in Cluster Monitor.
-To activate the connection of the procedures, log on to the cluster after completing the final step.
+To activate the connection to the newly added cluster, complete the following procedure and then click on the newly created connection to log in.